create3000/x_ite/docs/_posts/components/Texturing/TextureProperties.md

 ### SFString [in, out] **minificationFilter** "FASTEST"

-MinificationFilter indicates texture filter when image is larger than screen space representation.
+*minificationFilter* indicates texture filter when image is larger than screen space representation.

 #### Hint